I DON’T WANT TO BE ALONE

 “He who does not trust enough, will not be trusted.” ~Lao Tzu

 A perception of competence is the belief that when we need to cooperate with other people, we’re capable of giving each other what we need.
 In abusive situations, perhaps the most obvious violation of competence is the neglectful parent.

-A perception of intentions in a trusting relationship is when we believe that everyone’s working towards some shared desire, & no one’s going to be exploited.
+A perception of intentions – in a trusting relationship – is when we believe that everyone’s working towards a shared desire, & no one’s going to be exploited.
 However, we can’t / shouldn’t trust someone we think or know is trying to use us for their own benefit (MORE….)

-• Don’t experience the joys & challenges of intimacy because we never let our guard down, AND don’t find out what’s really going on w/ someone else
+• we don’t experience the joys & challenges of intimacy because we never let our guard down, AND don’t find out what’s really going on w/ someone else

-• Makes us bitter & cynical about others, because we miss out on great friendships & love – that can heal
+• it makes us bitter & cynical about others, because we miss out on great friendships & love – which can heal

-• Miss out of fun, camaraderie, alleviates some of the loneliness, AND provide relaxation
+• we miss out on fun, camaraderie, which alleviates some of our loneliness, AND provides relaxation

-• Keeps us isolated: we start out suspicious / paranoid from childhood & the isolation makes us more so because we don’t know what’s really going on around us
+• Keeps us isolated: we start out suspicious / paranoid from childhood, then the isolation makes us more so – because we don’t know what’s really going on around us

-• Cause problems in fulfilling our potential, because we don’t trust genuine praise, OR helpful info from friends, bosses, teachers….
+• Makes it hard to fulfill our potential, because we don’t trust genuine praise, OR helpful info from friends, bosses, teachers….

 • Don’t let others know who we are – really, not just our needs but our abilities, SO don’t get the mirroring, validation we need